17 Top-Rated Tourist Attractions on the Sunshine Coast, Australia

 Official site: https://www.underwaterworld.com.au/

 If you're looking for a few hours of fun with the children, the Ginger Factory in Yandina fits the bill.
-Kids will love riding the little train through the tropical gardens and learning about bees at a special beekeeper presentation.
-They can also hop aboard a cute around-the-world boat trip and look for the gingerbread man among the interactive puppets.
+Young kids will love riding the little train through the tropical gardens, and they can learn all about bees at a special beekeeper presentation, topped off with a honey tasting.

 Address: 50 Pioneer Road, Yandina, Queensland